 The current definition of starting access when back to awake state is not inline with EDCA rules.
 The rule is defined in few places of the standard as “a STA that is changing from Doze to Awake in order to transmit shall perform CCA until a frame sequence is detected by which it can correctly set its NAV, or until a period of time equal to the ProbeDelay has transpired.”

-Editor change text at P1462L50: A STA that enters the Doze state at any time during a CBAP and then returns to the Awake state later during that same CBAP shall not transmit except in response to a reception or when an explicit Grant frame is received that gives the STA permission to transmit during the CBAP.
+Editor change text at P1462L50: A STA that enters the Doze state at any time during a CBAP and then returns to the Awake state later during that same CBAP shall perform CCA until a frame sequence is detected by which it can correctly set its NAV, or until a period of time equal to the ProbeDelay has expired before it initiates a transmission.

 9.36.7.3 Grant period (GP)